Table of Contents

 This chapter focuses mainly on the United States as an example of how education in free societies is sabotaged by communism.
 Readers may apply the same logic to infer how education is being undermined in other countries along similar lines.

 The communist infiltration of American education manifests in at least five areas.

 Directly Promoting Communist Ideology Among the Young.
 Communist ideology gradually took over Western academia by infiltrating important traditional fields of study, as well as fabricating new sciences beholden to its ideological influence.
 Literature, history, philosophy, social science, anthropology, law study, multimedia, and other concentrations were inundated with various derivatives of Marxist theory.
 “Political correctness” became the guideline for censoring free thought on campuses.

 Reducing the Young Generation’s Exposure to Traditional Culture.
 Traditional culture, orthodox thought, genuine history, and classical literature are slandered and marginalized in many different ways.

 Lowering Academic Standards Starting in Kindergarten and Elementary School.
 Because instruction has been progressively dumbed down, students of the new generation are becoming less literate and mathematically capable.
 They possess less knowledge, and their ability to think critically is stunted.
 It is hard for these students to handle key questions concerning life and society in a logical and forthright manner, and even harder for them to see through communism’s deceptions.

 Indoctrinating Young Students With Deviated Notions.
-As these children grow older, the concepts instilled in them become so strong that they are nearly impossible to identify and correct.
+As these children grow older, the concepts instilled in them become so strong that it is nearly impossible to identify and correct them.